SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-22-paxlovid-approved.md

   - The former pharma nerd in me can't resist the structural diagrams for nirmatrelvir and ritonavir.
 I always admired med chemists: not only can they make these battleship-sized molecules, but they can design a scalable pipeline that does it reliably, over and over, making the exact same thing each time.
+Repeatably.
+    Verifiably.
+In a way the correctness of the synthesis can be audited.
+Amazing.
   - There's also the final, official, all i's dotted, all t's crossed report on efficacy.
     In the paxlovid arm, $N_p = 1039$ subjects, of whom $K_p = 8$ were hospitalized.
 In
     the placebo arm, $N_0 = 1046$ subjects, of whom $K_0 = 66$ were hospitalized.
 My